 - Identifies bottlenecks, redundancies and overlap in operational procedures and provides recommendations for improvement

 Answers to the question – why an internal audit? have been provided in this article.

-When properly conducted, an audit should provide an unbiased assessment of the operations of a business and generate a report for management with information on the performance of governance processes, internal controls, and risk management efforts for necessary action.
-For Assistance:
+When properly conducted, an audit should provide an unbiased assessment of the operations of a business.
+It will also generate a report for management with information on the performance of governance processes, internal controls, and risk management efforts for necessary action. to be taken.